opencomponents/oc/README.md

 Now, every web app in your private or public network can **consume the component** via its own HTTP endpoint during server-side rendering or just in the browser.

-We have been using for more than two years in production at OpenTable, for shared components, third party widgets, e-mails and more.
+We have been using it for more than two years in production at OpenTable, for shared components, third party widgets, e-mails and more.
 [Learn more about OC](http://tech.opentable.co.uk/blog/2016/04/27/opencomponents-microservices-in-the-front-end-world/).

 [![npm version](https://img.shields.io/npm/v/oc.svg)](https://npmjs.org/package/oc)
 [![node version](https://img.shields.io/node/v/oc.svg)](https://npmjs.org/package/oc)